Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 Why riding is safer today than ever before

-With modern prostheses, muscle- and tissue-sparing surgical techniques, and better aftercare, riding is safer today than ever after a hip replacement.
+With modern prostheses, muscle- and tissue-sparing surgical techniques and improved postoperative care, riding is today safer than ever after a hip replacement.

 Study situation: Stress on the hip when riding compared to everyday situations

-Studies show that the hip joint stress during riding is lower than during jogging or intense stair climbing.
-This clearly speaks for resuming equestrian sports.
+Studies show that the hip joint load during riding is lower than, for example, jogging or intensive stair climbing.
+This clearly supports a resumption of horseback riding.

 The right time: When can I ride again?

-When it's possible to resume riding after a hip prosthesis depends on the individual healing process and medical assessment.
+When the return to riding after a Hüftprothese is possible, it depends on the individual healing course and the medical assessment.

 Understanding the healing phases after hip replacement